cloudflips32/firstRemix/README.md

-Blog Created using Remix, as dictated by Brad Traversy / Traversy Media.
+Blog created using Remix, as dictated by Brad Traversy / Traversy Media.

 Lesson URL